-Measurable: Once you know what you want to achieve, you need to set measurable goals.
+Measurable: Once you know what you want to achieve, you must set measurable goals.
 It means setting goals that can be quantified to track your progress.
 For example, rather than “losing weight,” set a goal of “losing 10 pounds in the next six months.”

 Achievable: It’s important to set realistic and achievable goals.
 If your goals are too ambitious, you will be disheartened when you fail.
-But if they’re too easy, you won’t experience the sense of satisfaction that comes with accomplishing something challenging.
+But if they’re too easy, you won’t experience the satisfaction of accomplishing something challenging.
 Strike a balance by setting goals that are challenging but attainable.

 Realistic: Along with being achievable, your goals should also be realistic.
 It means considering your current circumstances and setting feasible goals given your resources and time constraints.

-Timely: Finally, ensure your goals are timely by setting deadlines for yourself.
+Timely: Finally, ensure your goals are timely by setting your own deadlines.
 It will help to keep you motivated and on track.
-For example, rather than setting a goal of “saving money,” set a goal of “saving $500 in the next three months.”
+For example, instead of “save money,” make it “save $500 in the next three months.”

 Following the SMART goal-setting process can increase your chances of achieving your goals.

-No matter what business goals you set for yourself, it’s important to remember that you can’t achieve them all alone.
-It requires a team effort to make any business successful, which means delegating tasks, sharing ideas, and working together towards a common goal.
+Regardless of your business goals, it’s important to remember that you can’t achieve them all alone.
+It requires a team effort to make any business successful; delegating tasks, sharing ideas, and working together towards a common goal.

 Of course, it’s also critical to have an efficient leader who can provide direction and inspiration, but even the most effective leaders need the support of a strong business development team.